American Women

 EXHIBIT Jan 9.
 RECEPTION Feb 14.
 Each community has a story to tell.
 Our story is about resilience, and being able to create beauty from nature.
 This exhibition will introduce you to a few faces, stories, and artists from this little village, my home, in the heart of the White Earth Reservation.

-Enjoy this selection of items in SHOP 505 that are most suited for men.
-We have lots of amazing jewelry, etc that may be preferred by women.
-We have many…
+Enjoy this selection of items in SHOP 505 that are suited for most anyone (non-gender specific).
+We have many cards and prints by area artists and indigenous area artists.
+We…

 Exhibit Opening and Reception Nov 7, 5 – 7pm.
 Award Presentations at 6pm.
 Exhibit Nov 7 – Dec 23, 2025